 In contrast to most other options, ACSM is slightly cheaper.
 The study materials cost as little as $600, and the CPT exam costs $279 with an ACSM membership.
 Speaking of the membership, the annual cost is $30, $110, $160, or $260.
 You can learn about them here.

-The price of the exam is $349.
-You don’t need a membership, but for as little as $30 per year, it gives you access to a lot of helpful information that can make you a better personal trainer and help you pass the final exam.
+The exam costs $349.
+You don’t need a membership, but for as little as $30 per year, you can access a lot of helpful information that can make you a better personal trainer and help you pass the final exam.

 Overall, the course material is highly beneficial because the information covered is specific to personal training with a decent emphasis on science.